woodp/architecture-center/docs/guide/design-principles/self-healing.md

 **Embrace chaos engineering**.
 Chaos engineering extends the notion of fault injection, by randomly injecting failures or abnormal conditions into production instances.

-For a structured approach to making your applications self-healing, see [Design resilient applications for Azure](../resiliency/index.md).
+For a structured approach to making your applications self-healing, see [Design resilient applications for Azure][resiliency-overview].
+[circuit-breaker]: ../../patterns/circuit-breaker.md
+[resiliency-overview]: ../../resiliency/index.md